AmosBunde/Data-Engineer-Assignment/README.md

 # Introduction

-This document outlines the solution for the data mart creation and data processing pipeline for analyzing pupil data and attendance performance at NewGlobe academies.
+This document outlines the solution for the data mart creation and data processing pipeline for analyzing pupil data and attendance performance at XXX.

 ## Objective